diadem-platform/diadem-docs/docs/source/science/properties/ipea_estimator.rst

     EA = EA_{g} + P^{-}

-The differences :math:`P^{+}` and :math:`P^{-}` are historically called *polarization energies*, because the stabilization in the solid state arises from induced dipoles that form in response to charging a molecule — with important exceptions where electrostatic or other effects can be equally significant or even dominant.
+The differences :math:`P^{+}` and :math:`P^{-}` have historically been termed *polarization energies* because the stabilization in the solid state primarily arises from dipoles **induced** in the environment upon charging a molecule.
+However, there are notable cases where **permanent** electrostatic interactions — originating from intrinsic charges or fixed dipoles in the surrounding molecules — can be equally significant or even dominant.

-The diagram below illustrates solid-state values of :math:`IP` and :math:`EA` differ from those in vacuum due to polarization energies:
+The diagram below illustrates the shift of the solid-state values of :math:`IP` and :math:`EA` from those in vacuum due to polarization effects:

 .. image:: ipea_estimator/ipea.png
           :width: 500px